The best Florence hotels with rooftop pools (2026)

 💲 Mid-range • 👉 Check current prices here

 Grand Hotel Minerva is a 4-star hotel located right on Piazza Santa Maria Novella, just steps from the main train station and the Duomo.
-The location couldn’t be more convenient for exploring Florence on foot.

 The hotel’s rooftop terrace features a heated pool with panoramic views of the city and surrounding hills.
 It’s open seasonally and feels like a peaceful oasis above the historic center.